logbasex/.dotfiles/archlinux/install.md

 Open the encrypted device:

 ```
-$ cryptsetup luksOpen /dev/sda2 encrypted-boot
+$ cryptsetup luksOpen /dev/sda2 cryptboot
-$ cryptsetup luksOpen /dev/sda3 encrypted-lvm
+$ cryptsetup luksOpen /dev/sda3 cryptroot
 ```

 ## Create encrypted LVM partitions
 Modify this structure only if you need additional, separate partitions.
 The sizes used below are only suggestions.
-The VG and LV labels 'Arch, root and swap' can be changed to anything memorable to you.
+The VG and LV labels 'luks, root and swap' can be changed to anything memorable to you.
 Use your labels consistently, below!

 ```
-$ pvcreate /dev/mapper/encrypted-lvm
+$ pvcreate /dev/mapper/cryptroot
-$ vgcreate luks /dev/mapper/encrypted-lvm
+$ vgcreate luks /dev/mapper/cryptroot
 $ lvcreate -L 16G luks -n swap
 $ lvcreate -l 100%FREE luks -n root
 ```